 http://cartalk.cars.com (goes to the main Car Talk webpage)

-Below is a list of local mechanics we think are OK.
+Below is a list of local mechanics we like.
 We do not guarantee their work or your happiness with them.
-You’ll have to judge them for yourself before bringing your car in.
+You’ll have to judge for yourself.

 Berkeley Minicar / General Repair on Honda Only / (510) 841-1221

 I almost didn’t add Minicar to the list because they are our direct competition.
-They’re 2 blocks down the street and they work Hondas and they’re a good shop.
+They’re 2 blocks down the street, and they work Honda and Toyota, and they’re a good shop.
 I can count on many of our competitors to shoot themselves in the foot by price gouging, providing bad service, or doing incompetent work.
 No such luck with Minicar.
-The have reasonable prices, good service, and know how to fix Hondas.
+The have reasonable prices, good service, and know how to fix cars.
 I’ll just have to cross my fingers and hope you like us better.

 Berkeley Radiator / Cooling system and AC work / (510) 845-3151